Cocker Spaniel vs Collie: Complete Comparison (2026)

 Health and Lifespan Comparison

 Cocker Spaniel has a typical lifespan of 10-14 years, while Collie lives approximately 12-14 years.
 Health profiles differ significantly between these dogs.
 Cocker Spaniel is predisposed to Eye Conditions, Ear Problems, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Collie faces its own health challenges including Genetic Conditions, Other Eye Conditions, Other Health Concerns.
-Both share a similar number of documented health predispositions, though the specific conditions and their management requirements differ.
+Collie faces its own health challenges including Genetic Conditions, Other Eye Conditions, additional hereditary conditions including allergies and age-related changes.
+The count of documented health predispositions is similar between the two, but the specific conditions and management approaches differ.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health